dragonman225/nast/packages/nast-util-from-notionapi/README.md

 ## Notes

-* Notion has somewhat messed up with their data structure recently. `BlockNode.raw_value.parent_id` is incorrect for some blocks.
+* Notion has somewhat messed up with their data recently. `BlockNode.raw_value.parent_id` is not always correct.
+Do not rely on `parent_id` to traverse the tree.